tesselode/baton/readme.md

 Contributing
 ============
-This is very early software, and the design is not set in stone.
+This is early software, and the design is not set in stone.
 Feel free to take it for a spin and suggest additions and changes (especially if you try making a multiplayer game with it!).
 Issues and pull requests are always welcome.
-To run the tests, use [busted](https://olivinelabs.com/busted/).

 License
 =======